 - Now, to increase the ice cream sales, what should we do?
 Should we come up with a better campaign?
 Can we add some unique flavors that no other competitor has?
 Can we give better discounts and offers?
 All these come under prescriptive analysis – just like the doctor gives you a prescription for your illness (problem).

 All these points make the role of a data analyst exciting and full of variety.
-Although the roles and responsibilities, salary, skills, everything is different, they are related.
+Although the roles and responsibilities, salary, skills, everything are different, they are related.

 We will see all the data analyst vs data scientist differences in the below comprehensive head-to-head comparison table.